-Selling, general and administrative expenses increased by approximately \$8.8 million to \$138.4 million for the year ended December 31, 2018.
-Selling, general and administrative expenses were 37.9 percent of net sales for the years ended December 31, 2018 and 2017.
+Selling, general and administrative expenses decreased by \$9.7 million to \$128.7 million for the year ended December 31, 2019.
+Selling, general and administrative expenses were 35.5 percent and 37.9 percent of net sales for the years ended December 31, 2019 and 2018, respectively.
+The decrease in selling, general and administrative expenses was primarily related to a reduction of headcount in the U.S. and Latin America, as well as other cost reductions.

-- The net increase in selling, general and administrative expenses during 2018, compared to 2017, was primarily related to: - \$2.4 million of transition costs related to the retirement of our Chief Executive - Officer; - \$4.3 million increase in independent service fees paid to independent service providers in China; - \$5.2 million due to the increase of accrued employee - benefits; - \$1.2 million increase in depreciation related to Oracle; and
+- The net decrease in selling, general and administrative expenses during 2019, compared to 2018, was primarily related to: - \$2.4 million of transition costs related to the retirement of our Chief Executive Officer in 2018; - \$2.0 million decrease in independent service fees paid to independent service providers in China as a result of changes made to programs in the market; - \$9.5 million decrease in employee salaries and benefits primarily related to a reduction of headcount in the U.S., Asia and Latin America, as well as other cost reductions;